sibiraj-s/gatsby.js-detector/README.md

 ## Development

-Run `npm run webpack:watch` to watch script changes
+Run `npm run dev` to watch script changes

 To launch extension in Chrome.
 The launched Chrome instance is controlled by [puppeteer]